+IFRS 13.93(f)

-IFRS 13.93(f) for at FVTPL between realised and unrealised portions, other than for certain instruments categorised into Level 3 of the fair value hierarchy.
+b.
+There is no requirement under IFRS to disclose an analysis of gains and losses on financial instruments accounted for at FVTPL between realised and unrealised portions, other than for certain instruments categorised into Level 3 of the fair value hierarchy.
 However, this information may be useful to investors and therefore many funds include it in their financial statements.

-9. Withholding tax expense
+Withholding tax expense 9.